Eyongkevin/MS-in-Computer-Science_Sample_Questions_Solution/Q1/readme.md

 ### Qestion 1:
 An array with an odd number of elements is said to be centered if all elements (except the middle one) are strictly greater than the value of the middle element.
 Note that only arrays with an odd number of elements have a middle element.
 Write a function that accepts an integer array and returns 1 if it is a centered array, otherwise it returns 0.

+### Note
+Since I am using C++, my function will take an integer array and it's size.
+This is because once in a function, there is no way to know the size of an array which was passed to it as argument.
+This is acceptable if you take this test in C++

 ### Hint

 | if the input array is | return                                                                |